 Church leaders can use A Guide to Addiction Recovery and Healing when working with members who struggle with addiction.
 Discuss steps and principles during visits, go through the study sections together, and make assignments from the book.
 The guide can provide a framework for charting progress toward recovery.
 The 12 steps use gospel principles to help members overcome addiction with the help of the Savior.
 Use the guide to help members come unto Christ.
-The guide is available as an MP3, a PDF, Braille or printed and bound in more than 20 languages.
+The guide is available as an MP3, a PDF, Braille, or printed and bound in more than 30 languages.

 Meetings are free and confidential and do not require a referral.
 In these meetings, members find mutual support and help from one another.
-Family members who also suffer from their loved ones’ addiction can benefit from attending support meetings.

 Spouse and family members who also suffer from their loved ones’ addiction can benefit from attending spouse and family support groups.